narcissistic red flags: warning signs highlighted

 1. Empowerment and Decision-Making

-Being aware of the relationship red flags of narcissistic behavior enables individuals to make informed decisions about their relationships.
+Being aware of narcissistic red flags enables you to make informed decisions about your relationships.

 2. Minimizing the Duration of Emotional Trauma